raneemmagdy/JobSearchApp/README.md

 ### 💬 Real-time Chat
 - `GET /chats/:userId` - HRs fetch a chat
-- **WebSockets:** Messages are sent and received via Socket.IO events (HR Can start Chat only)
+- **WebSockets:** Messages are sent and received via Socket.IO events (HR Can start Chat only) ⚡ _For a full list of endpoints and usage examples, check out the [Postman API Documentation](https://documenter.getpostman.com/view/26311189/2sAYdeMs9o)._

 ---